Aswani310/Python-Course/README.md

 # Python-Course
-These files are abot practice tasks coding of python
+These files are about practice tasks coding of python language